Lefkada - Information

 The coastal road winds for ten miles with only an occasional cluster of goats to keep you company, until you reach Cape Lefkada, a windswept promontory with sheer drops to the sea below and stunning views to Kefalonia and Ithaca, the legendary home of Odysseus.
 It was here that the ancient Greek poet Sappho is said to have leapt to her death after she was spurned by a lover.
 There is little to see on the peninsular except a small monastery and lighthouse, but it’s still a thrilling little detour.

-Lefkas has its very own Sunset Boulevard strip complete with bars, clubs, restaurants, shops and twinkling harbour lights at night time.
+Lefkas has its very own Sunset Boulevard strip complete with bars, clubs, restaurants, shops and twinkling harbor lights at night time.
 Its natural Greek ambiance and elegant Venetian architecture makes the strip one of the most admired attractions at the heart of Lefkas Town.
 An evening meal on the strip is a magical experience for couples and families and you’ll have plenty of fun feasting on the Greek Meze platters.
 Don’t forget to come back the next day and snap up gifts from the boutique shops and market stalls overlooking the marina port.

 Take a trip to one of the surrounding islands off Lefkas’ south eastern shores and discover a whole new array of mystical Greek wonders.
 The first stop is usually the beautiful Papanikolis blue cave on the coastline of Meganissi.
-It’s a great diving spot and is rumoured to have been a submarine hideout during WWII.
+It’s a great diving spot and is rumored to have been a submarine hideout during WWII.
 Papanikolis is the second largest cave in Greece and is shaped by the surrounding white limestone cliffs.
 After exploring Papanikolis cave, moor up on one of the nearby beaches and journey to one of the island’s settlements for an authentic lunch at a taverna.

 Popular Resorts of Lefkada